binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 4. Burp and OWASP ZAP plugin
 5. [On-line tool](http://retire.insecurity.today/) you can simply enter your web applications URL and the resource will be analysed.

-##### requireSafe
+##### requireSafe:

-RequireSafe provides "_intentful auditing as a stream of intel for bithound_".
+provides "_intentful auditing as a stream of intel for bithound_".
 I guess watch this space, as in speaking with Adam Baldwin, there doesn't appear to be much happening here yet.

-##### bithound
+##### bithound:

 In regards to NPM packages, we know the following things:

 1. We know about a small collection of vulnerable NPM packages.
 Some of which have high fan-in (many packages depend on them).
 2. The vulnerable packages have published patched versions
 3. Many packages are still consuming the vulnerable unpatched versions of the packages that have published patched versions
   * So although we could have removed a much larger number of vulnerable packages due to their persistence on depending on unpatched packages, we have not.
 I think this mostly comes down to visibility, awareness and education.

-Bithound supports:
+bithound supports:

 * JavaScript, TypeScript and JSX (back-end and front-end)
 * In terms of version control systems, only git is supported